pdhall99/phenv/README.md

 # phenv

-Notes on my `virtualenv`/`jupyterlab` setup for data science development in Python.
+Notes on a `virtualenv`/`jupyterlab` setup for data science development in Python.

 ## Instructions